Products

 The Power Management Display, visible on the front panel of UPS equipment, allows operators local monitoring and control access to the UPS.
 It comprises a mimic diagram with LEDs showing the status of the UPS, control keys allowing an operator to manage the UPS, and an LCD display providing more detailed information about UPS events and status.
 The display also shows information during start-up, shutdown and diagnostic activitie.

-• power range
+• Power range

 Generally segmented by low range (below 5 kVA), mid-range (5–20 kVA) and high range (above 20 kVA).